Children’s Sunday SchoolAugust 20, 2023

 During the racial unrest of the 60s the Episcopal Church specifically recognized and named the sin of racism.
 Yet, it wasn’t until 2015 that the Church designated racial healing among its top priorities.
-Then, in 2018, General Convention affirmed the long-term goal of “Becoming Beloved Community.”
+Then, in 2018, and again in 2022, General Convention affirmed the long-term goal of “Becoming Beloved Community.”

 In the spring of 2020 Christ Church hosted several book studies on race in America.
 Following these studies, a number of us began to gather informally to continue the discussion.
 We talked about articles that we were reading, videos that we were watching, experiences that we were having, and things that we were beginning to understand differently.

 We soon realized that these studies, and our subsequent conversations and personal sharing, had opened a door into a grace-filled world of information and experience about which we had much to learn.
 We found our faith renewed and sensed that we were being called to the work of Becoming Beloved Community.

 We call the ministry “Facing Racism” because our desire is to discover and share truth about racism in America, and to advocate for racial equity and healing.
 We’re working together to open doors by creating safe spaces for honest dialogue, abundant grace and generous love.
 For more information about Facing Racismcontact: Kiki Karpen or Fr.
 Bob Morris.

 The Facing Racism Steering Committee